bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 date: 2025-06-19
 ---

-Way back in 2015 when myself and Allison started this series I made a point of evangelising the power of coding skills — when you can program, you can turn your ideas, big and small, into reality.
+Way back in 2015 when myself and Allison started this series, I made a point of evangelising the power of coding skills — when you can program, you can turn your ideas, big and small, into reality.
 Sometimes that results in substantial projects that take up years of your life, like XKPasswd, and sometimes that results in a simple little script written on a rainy morning simply for the pleasure of finding things out (to borrow a phrase from the great Richard Feynman).

 It's impossible to count the ways coding skills can empower, but one of them is the ability to quickly and easily experiment with things to help you really understand them.
 That's the root cause of this little tidbit — I was reminded of a problem I knew I only half understood just as I was starting some annual leave, so I decided to do something about it.
 That something was a little PowerShell script to simulate the problem.